zhenging/phys208a/sections/1406_the_physical_pendulum.md

 \end{aligned}
 $$

-#### Exercises
+#### Examples
-(Example 14.9) If the body in Fig 14.23 is a uniform rod with length L, pivoted at one end, what is the period of its motion as a pendulum?
+(14.9) If the body in Fig 14.23 is a uniform rod with length L, pivoted at one end, what is the period of its motion as a pendulum?
 >Solution
 According to the parallel axis theorem, the moment of inertia of a uniform rod about an axis through one end is
 $$